-The subject application requests that the land use designation as shown on Map 3 of the 2014 Official Plan be changed from 'General Industrial Employment' to 'Mixed Use' and that Map 5 be amended to add Site Specific Policy Area No. 62.
-Based on the above policy and planning analysis, staff is of the opinion that the proposed Official Plan Amendment represents good planning and recommend that the proposed Official Plan Amendment be approved in the form shown in Appendix "A".
+The Official Plan Amendment proposes that the land use designation as shown on Map 16 - Victoria Street Secondary Plan be changed from 'Mixed Use Corridor' to 'Mixed Use Corridor with Special Policy Area 2'.
+Based on the above-noted policies and planning analysis, staff is of the opinion that the proposed Official Plan Amendment represents good planning and recommends that the proposed Official Plan Amendment be approved.